Community Sources of Strength Training

 What is Sources of Strength?

-Sources of Strength is a best practice, evidence led youth mental health promotion and suicide prevention program, designed to harness the power of peer social networks to create healthy norms and culture, ultimately preventing suicide, violence, bullying, and substance misuse.
+Sources of Strength is a best practice, evidence led youth mental health promotion and suicide prevention program for schools and communities.

 -